HELP

 The upload sheet itself accepts:

 • Document type: Plan/Blueprint, Permit, Contract, Photo, or Other.
-The type drives where the doc shows up later (Plans-tab views vs. Files-tab views).
+The type drives how the document is categorized later.

 • Name: defaults to the filename; override if useful.